-Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?
+Do you want to know if rabbits cry when sad, in pain, or about to die?

 In most cases, tears in humans are usually a sign of sadness, pain, or other emotional distress but do tears in bunnies mean the same things?

-In this article, we will be talking about crying in rabbits, how to know if they are crying, and a lot more.
+In this article, we will discuss crying in rabbits, knowing if they are crying, and much more.

 Do Rabbits Cry?